Touch

 Yep, got a touch of frost in the air.

-other spellings: smidge, mite, tad, pinch, add a touch of pepper, he’s got a touch of fever, and air’s got a touch of chill in it
+variations: smidge, mite, tad, pinch, add a touch of pepper, he’s got a touch of fever, air’s got a touch of chill in it

 ★ "Touch" as a measure is about feel, not precision.
 It’s kin to words like "smidge" or "mite" - perfect for recipes, health talk, and describing the weather. ★